JesusRH97/Gazebo-simulator/README.md

 ### ROS

 You must be familiar with ROS since is the framework used in this project.
-If you are not, then visit again the wiki of ROS and complete the tutorials from 1 to 12 (you can skip the C++ units since the whole project is programmed in Python): <http://wiki.ros.org/ROS/Tutorials>
+If you are not, then visit again the [wiki of ROS](http://wiki.ros.org/melodic/Installation/Ubuntu) and complete the tutorials from 1 to 12 (you can skip the C++ units since the whole project is programmed in Python)

 ## Folders